BrianInGermany/Xzerpt/README.md

-# IdeaStackr: a framework for writing papers
+# Xzerpt: a framework for organizing research data
 ## Description:

 IdeaStackr uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.

 Record your ideas in an web interface and then create printable idea cards you can cluster into stacks on your desk.

-IdeaStackr is hosted at [thejunkyard.cc/IdeaStackr](https://thejunkyard.cc/IdeaStackr).
+Xzerpt is hosted at [xzerpt.com](https://xzerpt.com).
 ## Usage

 ### 1. Data collection